 Arrival in Atlanta

-If you experience ground and/or air travel delays or difficulty in locating CDP Student Support Services representatives at the airport, contact Student Services at (866) 213-9551 or (256) 847-2072 as soon as possible.
-Alternative arrangements for transportation will be coordinated once notification is made.
+If you experience travel delays or have difficulty locating CDP Student Support Services representatives at the airport, contact the Travel Department at (866) 213-9549 or (866) 213-9550 immediately.

 Federal, Private Sector, and International students are required to make their own flight arrangements and are not authorized to receive reimbursement from the CDP.
 They are authorized to travel to the CDP on the provided bus transportation, at no cost, if prior arrangements are made through Student Support Services.
 If you are an international student, please be prepared to show your passport or visa to the CDP Student Support Services representative at the airport.

 Important Travel Information

 If you travel to the CDP by vehicle, the CDP will compare the round-trip mileage cost to the cost of travel by air.
 Reimbursement is based on the lesser of the two.
 If carpooling, only the driver may request vehicle mileage reimbursement.
 If you travel to the CDP in a government vehicle, no reimbursement for mileage is authorized.